Donearm/scripts/README.md

 but it was convoluted to kill the Sopcast process when exiting the video player.
 Go handles this case much more easily

+#### systemd/lock\_suspend.service

+Lock, using physlock but any other locker may be used, the session on lid closing signal

 #### systemd/network.service

 Systemd service for wired networks